bycuimiao/e-doc-end/spring/SpringWebFluxDoc01.md

 Reactive Streams is a small spec (also adopted in Java 9) that defines the interaction between asynchronous components with back pressure.
 For example a data repository (acting as Publisher) can produce data that an HTTP server (acting as Subscriber) can then write to the response.
 The main purpose of Reactive Streams is to let the subscriber to control how quickly or how slowly the publisher produces data.

+Common question: what if a publisher cannot slow down?
+The purpose of Reactive Streams is only to establish the mechanism and a boundary.
+If a publisher cannot slow down, it has to decide whether to buffer, drop, or fail.
 ### word
 mechanism n. 机制；原理，途径；
 overwhelm vt. 淹没；压倒；压垮
 imperative adj. 必要的，不可避免的；紧急的；
 spec 说明书；规格 同义specification
 adopt vt. 采取；接受；
+boundary n. 边界；范围；分界线

+###1.1.2.
+Reactive API
+Reactive Streams plays an important role for interoperability.
+It is of interest to libraries and infrastructure components but less useful as an application API, because it is too low-level.
+Applications need a higher-level and richer, functional API to compose async logic — similar to the Java 8 Stream API but not only for collections.
+This is the role that reactive libraries play.

+Reactor is the reactive library of choice for Spring WebFlux.
+It provides the Mono and Flux API types to work on data sequences of 0..1 (Mono) and 0..N (Flux) through a rich set of operators aligned with the ReactiveX vocabulary of operators.
+Reactor is a Reactive Streams library and, therefore, all of its operators support non-blocking back pressure.
+Reactor has a strong focus on server-side Java.
+It is developed in close collaboration with Spring.

+TODO

+WebFlux requires Reactor as a core dependency but it is interoperable with other reactive libraries via Reactive Streams.
+As a general rule, a WebFlux API accepts a plain Publisher as input, adapts it to a Reactor type internally, uses that, and returns either a Flux or a Mono as output.
+So, you can pass any Publisher as input and you can apply operations on the output, but you need to adapt the output for use with another reactive library.
+Whenever feasible (for example, annotated controllers), WebFlux adapts transparently to the use of RxJava or another reactive library.
+See Reactive Libraries for more details.

+In addition to Reactive APIs, WebFlux can also be used with Coroutines APIs in Kotlin which provides a more imperative style of programming.
+The following Kotlin code samples will be provided with Coroutines APIs.

+### word
+infrastructure n. 基础设施；公共建设；下部构
+align  vt. 使结盟；使成一行；匹配
+collaboration n. 合作；勾结；通敌